rookierohan10/Amazon-Sales-Analysis/README.md

 **Problem Statement:**

-As an intern at TwiLearn, our main objective is to perform a comprehensive analysis of the provided Amazon Sales Dataset.
+Our main objective is to perform a comprehensive analysis of the provided Amazon Sales Dataset.
 We need to address the following key questions and challenges:
 * **Yearly Sales Trends**: What are the annual sales trends for the company?
 We will delve into the dataset to identify yearly revenue patterns and understand the growth or decline in sales over time.
 * **Monthly Sales Analysis**: How do sales fluctuate on a monthly basis?
 By examining monthly sales data, we aim to uncover seasonal patterns and understand which months are peak sales periods.
 * **Yearly-Monthly Sales Trends**: Is there a correlation between specific months and the overall yearly sales performance?
 We will investigate whether certain months consistently contribute to higher or lower annual sales figures.